AI can write useful scripts. It can also write scripts that read your SSH keys and POST them somewhere interesting.

 --allow-run breaks the model.

-If you grant --allow-run=npm, the Deno script can spawn npm.
-That npm process runs outside the sandbox with full system access.
-A compromised package with a postinstall script can do anything.
-Deno’s permissions don’t cascade to child processes.
+Grant --allow-run=npm and the Deno script can spawn npm.
+That process runs outside the sandbox with full system access.
+A compromised package with a postinstall script exploits this.
+Deno’s permissions don’t cascade to children.

-The fix: avoid --allow-run when possible.
-For npm packages specifically, Deno can import them directly:
+Avoid --allow-run when possible.
+For npm packages, Deno can import them directly:

 import express from "npm:express@4.18.2";

 Modules imported this way run inside Deno’s sandbox.
-They’re subject to the same permission checks as your code.
-No subprocess, no escape hatch.
+Same permission checks as your code.
+No subprocess escape hatch.

-If your script genuinely needs to spawn external processes, the sandbox approach described here isn’t sufficient.
-You’d need OS-level isolation (containers, VMs) or to accept that you’re back to trusting the code.
+If your script needs to spawn external processes, this sandbox approach isn’t sufficient.
+Accept that you’re trusting the code, or use OS-level isolation (containers, VMs).

 The Point

-Deno’s permission model exists.
-It’s a real sandbox, enforced at runtime, not a gentleman’s agreement.
-Using it for AI-generated scripts gives you an actual trust boundary instead of a prayer.
+Deno’s permission model isn’t theoretical.
+It’s enforced at runtime, on every syscall.
+Using it for AI-generated scripts means you have an actual trust boundary, not a gentleman’s agreement that the script will behave.

-The alternative is trusting that AI knows what’s sensitive.
-It doesn’t.
+The other option is trusting that AI understands what’s sensitive on your machine.
+It does not.

 # Deno Script Generation